Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/11-CollectionViews/README.md

 ## Baseline Challenges

-1. Download the [starter project](https://github.com/amelinagzz/collectionviews-starter) and finish the implementation of the UICollectionView.
+1. Download the [starter project](https://github.com/amelinagzz/collectionviews-starter) and finish the implementation of the `UICollectionView`.
 2. Experiment changing the values in the flow layout until you achieve something like this.

 ![collectionview](assets/collectionview.png)<br><br>